wolandark/BASH_Scripts_For_Everyone/README.md

 - **feh.sh** : An automatic wallpaper changer using feh

+- **betterfeh** : An improved version of feh.sh that takes command line arguments for interval, wallpaper looping order etc ...

 - **aur** : A script tp search the AUR with w3m terminal browser

 - **bfetch** : A basic fetch script in BASH